 Prebiotics vs probiotics

 I have mentioned in previous blog articles why prebiotics (food for good bacteria) are better than probiotics.
 However, if you are on antibiotics, it may also be useful to take probiotics for that time period.
 Antibiotics work by reducing the presence of all bacteria in the body, and unfortunately that also includes beneficial bacteria.
 That is why many of us often get candida attacks after a bout of antibiotics.

 Other ways to optimize healthy gut bacteria include regularly consumed traditionally fermented foods such as lassi yoghurt, kimchee and sauerkraut, and yoghurt that contains lactobacillus acidophilus.
-Try to include antifungal agents such as garlic, olive leaf extract and turmeric into your regular diet or supplement regime; and be sure to avoid ‘candida foods’ such as sweets, white bread, processed foods and alcohol.
+Try to include antifungal agents such as horopito (found in Advanced Candida Support), garlic, olive leaf extract and turmeric into your regular diet or supplement regime; and be sure to avoid ‘candida foods’ such as sweets, white bread, processed foods and alcohol.
 Consume plenty of fresh fruit and vegetables to strengthen your immune system and try to avoid a high stress lifestyle which can weaken your immunity.

 Fighting candida is a tricky business, and you can never completely get rid of bad bacteria and fungi in the body.
-However, with a healthy diet and the right prebiotics, you can balance it out with beneficial bacteria – creating a healthy environment that promotes digestion, strengthens the immune system and beats candida overgrowth once and for all.
+However, with a healthy diet and the right candida products, you can fight off candida imbalance – creating a healthy environment that promotes digestion, strengthens the immune system and beats candida overgrowth once and for all.